 Canterbury Imagine aims to improve literacy and life chances in some of the most deprived areas of Bradford.
 All babies living in the Canterbury area of Bradford and around Midland Road in Manningham can register.

 Registered children receive a FREE BOOK through the post EVERY MONTH.
 The books will keep coming until their FIFTH BIRTHDAY.

-Canterbury Imagine also funds sessions for parents and carers to help them with reading with their children.
+Canterbury Imagine also funds and facilitates sessions for parents and carers to help them with reading with their children.

 This cost-effective scheme aims to boost long-term literacy and enhance parent/child bonding.The help that you give us makes a real difference to the lives of the children that we support.

 Canterbury Imagine was set up by Jan Winter.
 She wanted to set up the project on the Canterbury estate after watching the Poor Kids documentary on BBC TV.
 Jan is pictured here with Dolly Parton, and Councillor Dale Smith, Canterbury Imagine trustee.